Home

 Bottom line...
 Only after the identification of the site obstruction that causes your sleep apnea, you should accept the recommendation from your doctors to undergone the sleep apnea surgery.

-Side Effects of Surgery for Sleep Apnea
+Side Effects from Surgery for Sleep Apnea

 Low Rates of Success - The estimated rates for surgery is about 40%, which means that 40% of people who undergo surgery for sleep apnea improve their AHI scores to greater than 50% drop from original score.